owanhunte/nodejs-chat-app/README.md

 ## Customizing the listening port

-To configure the port that the app listens on at startup, copy the file `.env.example` to `.env` and set an appropriate value for the `PORT` environment variable listed in the file.
+To configure the port that the app listens on at startup, copy the file `.env.example`, located at the root of the project, to `.env` and set an appropriate value for the `PORT` environment variable listed in the file.
 This must be done before the app is started.